What is a Contingent Asset?

 Below is the table for demonstration purpose-

-Note – This is based on assumption that entire cost overrun was on account of delay in handing over of land to Developer by the Authority.
+Note – This is based on the assumption that the entire cost overrun was on account of delay in handing over of land to Developer by the Authority.

 In the above demonstration, the Developer has filed litigation against the Authority for reimbursement of $ 50 million, which is the incremental cost incurred due to delay on part of Authority.
 Therefore, Contingent Asset, in this case, is $ 50 million.
 This asset shall not be recognized in Developer’s Audited Report unless there is a certainty for reimbursement of cost overrun amount from the Authority.